cloudcreativity/ddd-modules/docs/guide/infrastructure/units-of-work.md

 the dispatching of domain events with the unit of work manager.

 The unit of work manager is injected into the domain event dispatcher via its constructor.
-This is covered in the [domain event dispatching chapter](./domain-event-dispatchers), which also describes how to configure listeners and domain event middleware.
+This is covered in the [domain event dispatching chapter](../application/domain-event-dispatchers.md), which also describes how to configure listeners.

 For the purposes of this chapter, we'll focus on how the domain event dispatcher works with the unit of work manager.

 ### Event Dispatch

-When the dispatcher is asked to emit a domain event (i.e. from an aggregate root or entity), it will defer the event dispatching to before the unit of work commits.
+When the dispatcher is asked to dispatch a domain event (i.e. from an aggregate root or entity), it will defer the event dispatching to before the unit of work commits.
 This means all listeners to that domain event are also deferred.

-For clarity, this means that **by default domain events and listeners occur before the unit of work commits**, i.e. any side-effects will occur _within_ the unit of work's transaction.
+For clarity, this means that **by default domain events and listeners occur before the unit of work commits**, i.e. any side-effects will occur _within_ the unit of work's transaction boundary.

 ### Immediate Dispatch